304 North Cardinal St.

 “Use a starter fertilizer when transplanting.
 Apply supplemental fertilizer (side-dressing) after the first flush of peppers is set.”Watch Your Garden Grow: Peppers, University of Illinois Extension

-Are epsom salts good for pepper plants?
+Are Epsom salts good for pepper plants?
 No, that is definitely a myth.
 Click here to read all about why NOT to indiscriminately apply bath salts to your pepper plants.

-Avoid soil contaminated with disease, pests, heavy metals.
+Avoid soil contaminated with disease, pests, and heavy metals.
 None of these contaminants are good for your peppers, and certainly may be harmful.
-Don’t buy pepper plants that are clearly infected with soil-borne disease.
+Don’t buy pepper plants that are clearly infected with the soil-borne disease.
 Follow good cultural disease control practices like crop rotation.

 Soil temperature is also key.
 Peppers do not react well to cold soil.
-Wait until outdoor soil has warmed in the spring before planting the pepper outside.
+Wait until the outdoor soil has warmed in the spring before planting the pepper outside.
 Don’t rush the season!
 Here are some specifics: